chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 ~~~~~~~~~~~~~~~~~~~

 The previous example did not need any parameters on a section for the boundary conditions since all walls are treated as solid boundaries by default.
-We need to specify which boundaries are periodic and the perpendicular direction, here the periodic ids are 0 and 1 and the axis is z corresponding to 2 value.
+We need to specify which boundaries are periodic and the perpendicular direction, here the periodic ids are 0 and 1 and the axis is z, corresponding to value of 2.
 The feature only works with one pair of periodic boundaries.

 .. code-block:: text